CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/unified-invoicing.md

 # Unified Invoicing

-Each month, for each organisation, a single invoice is generated, including the whole activity (credits, add-on etc).
+Each month, for each organization, a single invoice is generated, including the whole activity (credits, add-on etc).

 ## Monthly invoice